-One of the main issues revolving around student debt is that it is nearly impossible to get out of; it is one of the rare forms of debt that does not get washed away by bankruptcy.
-Missed payments also can damage credit scores, making it difficult to borrow to buy a home or a car.
+One of the main issues surrounding student debt is that it is nearly impossible to get out of; it is one of the rare forms of debt that does not get washed away by bankruptcy.
+Missed payments also can damage credit scores, making it difficult to borrow in order to buy a home or a car.
 Lenders can garnish wages, and the federal government can also withhold cash from defaulted borrowers' federal income-tax refunds and Social Security benefits.
 This has led to a huge problem, as losses are mounting as more borrowers fall behind on payments.
-Ten percent of the 4.7 million federal student-loan borrowers who began paying back their loans from October 2010 to September 2011 had defaulted by Sept.
+Ten percent of the 4.7 million federal student-loan borrowers, who began paying back their loans from October 2010 to September 2011, had defaulted by Sept.
 30, 2012, the Education Department says.
 That is the sixth consecutive year of rising defaults.
 So what exactly are the options in order to alleviate the burden of their mounting debt?

 Federal Debt Consolidation

 You may be able to consolidate your federal loans into one single loan with one single fixed interest rate and thus one single payment through the federal loan consolidation program.
-Logistically, this is a great benefit, as it simplifies your life – keeping track of several different loans, payment terms, etc. can be quite cumbersome.
+Logistically, this is a great benefit, as it simplifies your life – keeping track of several different loans and payment terms can be quite cumbersome.
 If you are already in the payback period on your federal loans, by simply consolidating, you are hitting the “reset” button on the standard loan term of 10 years – this will lower your current monthly payment and give you a bit more breathing room while not fully extending the loan term (as noted below).
 Your interest rate is simply a weighted average of all of your federal loans – thus, you are not really gaining financially from consolidating.
 In fact, since you are extending the amount of time for paying back your loans, you are actually paying more in interest over time.
 However, if you consolidate immediately after graduation, this additional interest will be minimized, and consolidation may make sense for the simplification that consolidation offers.
 The greater into the 10 year term you are, the less sense this makes.

 You also have the ability to extend the loan payback terms from the standard 10 years to 12-30 years depending on the amount borrowed.
 However, it may not always be prudent, and in many cases, you will pay significantly more in interest over time.
 For some of you, this may be the best option, particularly if you cannot meet your living expenses and other debt.
 The government offers a repayment estimator which can be used to see your monthly payment along with the additional interest you will pay over the course of the life of your extended loan under the consolidation program.
 We recommend you utilize this tool in making the correct determination and do not use debt consolidation agencies, some of which were recently maligned right here in Chicago.

 Debt consolidation offers other possible benefits.
 Consolidation loans renew your deferment and forbearance eligibility for both federal and private loans (as explained below).
 This can be useful in a few circumstances.
 If you are currently in default on your federal loans, the government does not allow you to defer/forbear.
-If you consolidate, you now have a brand new loan, and a brand new ability to qualify.
+If you consolidate, you now have a brand new loan and a brand new ability to qualify.
 Consolidation also offers a useful tool for medical school students, who do not get an in-school deferment during the internship and residency periods.
 They are, however, eligible for an economic hardship deferment for up to three years.
 If they need more than three years, consolidation is a useful tool for getting up to another three years of deferment.